 If you open up AirDrop for the first time on your Mac, the software will ask you to configure your visibility to other Apple devices at the bottom of the software.
 We suggest choosing “Visible to Everyone”

 On iPhone, airdrop should be activated automatically, but your visibility can be changed by going into “Settings” -> “AirDrop” or by doing a long press on the AirDrop icon in the quick setup.

 As you will see, it doesn’t get any easier than the following.
 Do you want a picture transferred over to your Mac or vice-versa?
 Great.
 Just open up the image or select multiple files and click on the share icon.
 Select Airdrop from the popup menu, select your Mac or iPhone and, well, you’re done.

-Give it a little while and make sure both devices are juiced up, but besides that, if you want a quick solution while there’s no need in transferring tons of files.
+Give it a little while and make sure both devices are juiced up, but besides that, if you want a quick solution there’s no need to transfer tons of files.

 This is your way to go!